 Osaka, an environmentally advanced city that contributes to the achievement of the SDGs

-As the world’s population grows and its economy expands, the degradation of the Earth’s environment, such as global warming, ocean pollution, and loss of wild animal species, is worsening.
-Various efforts to create a sustainable society started to spread worldwide in 2015, leading to progress such as the adoption of the 2030 Agenda for Sustainable Development, which put forth the Sustainable Development Goals (SDGs), and the Paris Agreement.
+Globally, the degradation of the Earth’s environment, such as global warming, ocean pollution, and the loss of wild animal species, continues to worsen.
+Various efforts to create a sustainable society began to spread worldwide in 2015, leading to progress such as the adoption of the 2030 Agenda for Sustainable Development, which put forth the Sustainable Development Goals (SDGs), and the Paris Agreement.

-While prompting the introduction of new technologies, facilities, and equipment, and lifestyle changes, Osaka City is actively promoting energy conservation and the use of renewable energy and unused energy.
-The City also aims to reduce greenhouse gas emissions in the city by promoting the transformation of transportation systems to reduce CO2 emissions, urban development, and the spread of next-generation vehicles.
-In addition, the City has been expanding the use of domestic timber to increase CO2 absorption.
+While prompting the introduction of new technologies, facilities, and equipment, as well as lifestyle changes, Osaka City is actively promoting energy conservation and the use of renewable energy and unused energy sources.
+The city aims to reduce its greenhouse gas emissions by promoting the adoption of next‑generation vehicles and advancing the decarbonization of mobility and urban development.
+As a measure to increase CO2 sequestration, we are also working to expand the use of domestically produced timber.

 Global warming countermeasures